cazimmerman/website/content/authors/admin/_index.md

     link: https://cazimmerman.github.io/uploads/zimmerman-cv.pdf
 ---

-I study how the <strong>brain</strong> senses the physiological state of the <strong>body</strong> and uses this information to control <strong>behavior</strong>.
-My goals are to discover and characterize body-to-brain sensory signals and to identify neural coding mechanisms that link these interoceptive signals to learning and motivation.
+I study how the <strong>brain</strong> senses the physiological state of the <strong>body</strong> and uses that information to control <strong>behavior</strong>.
+My goals are to discover and characterize new body-to-brain sensory signals and to identify neural coding mechanisms that link these interoceptive signals to learning and motivation.

 <strong>Currently:</strong> I am a postdoctoral fellow in <a href='https://www.wittenlab.org/' target='_blank'>Ilana Witten’s lab</a> at the <a href='https://pni.princeton.edu/' target='_blank'>Princeton Neuroscience Institute</a>.
 My main project uses brainwide neural recordings and computational modeling to investigate how body-to-brain signals drive learning.
 In a separate project, I am collaborating with members of the <a href='https://www.internationalbrainlab.com/' target='_blank'>International Brain Lab</a> to study how dopamine produces neural correlates of value during reinforcement learning.